 Per-Member-Giving Goal Bonus: Every Lodge that met the GER’s per-member-giving goal in the prior fiscal year is eligible for a $2,000 grant.
-Additionally, Lodges in which more than 15 percent of its members donated at least $10 to the ENF in 2017-18 (per the ENF Membership Support Report) will be eligible for a bonus of $500.
-This bonus will be automatically added to your Lodge's Gratitude Grant application, and you will have the ability to request up to $2,500.
+Lodges in which more than 15 percent of its members donated at least $10 to the ENF in the prior fiscal year (per the ENF Membership Support Report) will be eligible for a bonus of $500.
+This bonus will be automatically added to your Lodge's Gratitude Grant application.

 How to apply: The Lodge Secretary or ENF Grants Coordinator is able to access, complete and submit the online application.

 Process: Upon approval of a Lodge's online application, the ENF will mail an approval letter and a grant check to the Lodge mailing address.
-A Lodge can use its Gratitude Grant in conjunction with a Anniversary, Beacon Grant, and/or a Spotlight Grant.
+A Lodge can use its Gratitude Grant in conjunction with a Beacon Grant, and/or a Spotlight Grant.
 If Lodges intend to use their Gratitude Grants in conjunction with either the Beacon or Spotlight Grant, they will need to wait until the grant applications for each grant are open.

 Final Reporting: Final Reports are now online.
 After the grant has been used, complete the Final Report and upload all grant-related receipts and photos.
 Final Reports will be due 30 days after the anticipated grant completion date provided by your Lodge.
 The Lodge will be locked out of applying for grants 60 days from that date until the report is submitted.